Do some kids just grow up too fast?

-I digress.
+But I digress.
 I see kids displaying more violent tendencies and being unable to just relax and have fun.
 Perhaps their parents are not presenting the best examples when it comes to having fun.
 When was the last time you sat on the grass rather than in a chair?
 Rode a bike instead of driving to the store?
-Play-wrestled with your child?
+Play wrestled with your son?
 Laughed out loud at slap stick humour?
 Had a thumb war?

 To not grow up too fast means not taking things so seriously.
 Not being driven by a strict time table.
 Not allowing yourself and your children to be consumed by schedules and stress.
 And most of all, to remember to be driven by your own desires rather than follow the hype that surrounds us.

-road rage, fast foods and irresponsible programming, to name a few, ours is a losing battle.
+fast foods and responsible programming, to name a few, ours is a losing battle.
 Be playful yourself, and maybe it will help them not to grow up too fast.